This week has been peppered with sessions in which I've gotten to jam with my absolute favorite coaching clients. The patient ones.

 So back to you and your patience (or whatever muscle you've decided to work to develop this next little bit of time with me, all in the name of bringing more bliss to your creative pursuit on the daily)… can you commit to building a muscle?
 At the very least commit to letting an overdeveloped muscle that's not serving you take a dang break for a while?

 SMFA All-Access members?
 I'll be asking you how you're doing with this on our monthly group coaching call Sunday!
-(Not a member but want to be, to get this ongoing mentorship including four one-on-one coaching calls per year?
-Start here!)

 I think I'm so turned on by this topic I'd like to do a Facebook Live with y'all about it on Monday at 2:30pm PDT.
 Let's dig in about practical steps to building patience while also getting a shit-ton DONE toward your next-tier goals!